datapillars/AI-Implementation-Seminar/README.md

 Program Requirements
 Python Version: 3.11.9
 The model was trained in Jupyter Notebooks, but the code can also run directly as a .py file without any modification.

 Note: For future Python versions, the “append” method is depreciated.
 If a newer Python version is used, the “concat” method should be used to put the final data in a data frame.

 Datasets Used:

 all_waybill_info_meituan.csv

 2021_Cars_Aggregated.csv

 dispatch_rider_meituan.csv

 courier_wave_info_meituan.csv

 Data Link: https://drive.google.com/drive/folders/1LoDZXG93EYtUYOBlhiHwfzfzddSDX-sm?usp=sharing

+You can download the data from the drive link or directly from the GitHub.

 Memory Usage:
 Single Courier Training: 600 MB of RAM is required for training each model—both the fastest car model and the environmentally friendly model.